AshBuk/pic-share/README.md

 ## About This Project

-This is my **technical assignment submission** for a full stack developer position.
+This project was built as part of a coding challenge to demonstrate full-stack development skills.
 The task was to create a **modern Instagram-like photo sharing application** with full functionality in a limited timeframe.

 ## Live Demo